ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 ## 2.5 Physically oriented modeling

-Sofar, only signal flow modeling has been used, i.e. input/output blocks coupled with equations between outputs and inputs.
-For object oriented modeling more high level constructs are neccessary.
+So far, only signal flow modeling has been used, i.e. input/output blocks coupled with equations between outputs and inputs.
+For object oriented modeling more high level constructs are necessary.
 Coupling is then acausal and involves potentials such as electric potential, positions, pressure, etc. and flows such as electric current, forces and torques and mass flow rate.

 ### 2.5.1 Connectors

 Models which contain any `flow` variable, i.e. a variable having an attribute `flow=true`, are considered connectors.
 Connectors must have equal number of flow and potential variables, i.e. variables having an attribute `potential=true`, and have matching array sizes.
 Connectors may not have any equations.
 An example of an electrical connector with potential (in Volt) and current (in Ampere) is shown below.

 ```julia
 Pin = Model( v = potential, i = flow )
 ```

-`potential` is a shortcut for `Var(potential=true)` and similarly for `flow`.
+The value `potential` is a shortcut for `Var(potential=true)` and similarly for `flow`.

 ### 2.5.2 Components

 Components are declared in a similar ways as blocks.
 However, the interfaces between components are defined using connector instances.

-An electrical resistor can be descibed as follows:
+An electrical resistor can be described as follows:

 ```julia
 Resistor = Model(